 Number Seven is at the heart of The Grove, just up the first flight of stairs – always first in for breakfast!
 This is our smallest double, and a firm favourite with regular guests.

 Number Eight is our most recently converted room.
 Stunning and generously sized, it has many original features including the Georgian fireplace.
 It has been knocked through to another former bedroom, which has entered a new beginning as a beautiful bathroom complete with freestanding roll top bath and shower.
-More a suite than a room, if we’re honest.
+The view is nothing to write home about, but it is more of a suite than a room, if we’re honest.

 Refurbished in 2015, Number Nine is an old family favourite featuring flexible zip-link beds that can be either two singles or a Super King-sized double.
 It has a fantastic shower-room, and an easy route down the stairs to dinner!